andrewginns/differential/README.md

 - Similar content from different URLs can be detected as duplicates
 - Prevents different articles discussing the same topic with very similar text

+### Unified Caching System
+- Common caching interface used by both storage and AI processing
+- Atomic file operations prevent corruption during updates
+- Transaction-like operations ensure consistency
+- Enhanced error handling with automatic recovery

 ### How It Works
 1. When content is ingested, it's assigned both a URL hash and a content fingerprint
+2. Content is stored in a content-addressed structure for efficient retrieval
-2. During ingestion, the system checks if similar content already exists
+3. During ingestion, the system checks if similar content already exists
-3. During newsletter assembly, additional fingerprint checks prevent duplicates from different categories
+4. During newsletter assembly, additional fingerprint checks prevent duplicates from different categories

 This allows the system to:
 - Prevent duplicate URLs from being processed multiple times
 - Save processing time and API costs
 - Ensure newsletters contain truly unique content
 - Handle the case of the same URL being shared multiple times
+- Provide reliable and efficient content storage

-No configuration is needed - deduplication is automatically enabled for all new content.
+No configuration is needed - the storage system and deduplication are automatically enabled for all new content.